 During a normal day, we breathe nearly 25,000 times, exposing our bodies to millions of microorganisms that populate the atmosphere.
-The bacteria, viruses, and fungi that invade the lungs can cause common diseases like the flu or pneumonia.
-But for those with a weakened immune system, these infectious organisms can also cause rare lung diseases like tuberculosis (TB) and mycobacterial infections that can be hard to diagnosis and also hard to treat.
+The bacteria, viruses and fungi that invade the lungs can cause common diseases like the flu or pneumonia.
+For those with a weakened immune system, these infectious organisms can also cause rare lung diseases like tuberculosis (TB) and mycobacterial infections that can be hard to diagnosis and also hard to treat.

 - Fungal infections of the lung

 To learn more or schedule an appointment, call:UT Health East Texas Pulmonary Institute at North Campus Tyler at 903-877-7916